 Photography Teaching Artist:

-I teach photography, documentary studies and digital media in New York City public schools for three organizations devoted to bringing arts programs to the schools: Marquis Studios, Brooklyn Arts Council and Magic Box Productions.
+I teach photography, documentary studies and digital media in New York City public schools for two organizations devoted to bringing arts programs to the schools: Marquis Studios and Magic Box Productions.

 - Photography Editor, The Century book and television series, produced for Peter Jennings at ABC News.
 The Century book was a New York Times bestseller for 56 weeks and sold more than 1.6 million copies.